 1859 Birthday of A.L.
-Erlanger (1859-1930), who, as half of the team of Klaw and Erlanger, produced dozens of Broadway shows during the first three decades of the 20th century, including Dracula, Peg o' My Heart and The Jazz Singer.
+Erlanger (1859-1930) who, as half of the team of Klaw and Erlanger, produced dozens of Broadway shows during the first three decades of the 20th century, including Dracula, Peg o' My Heart, and The Jazz Singer.

 1891 Opening night of the musical extravaganza Wang, starring DeWolf Hopper.

 1982 Playwright-director Athol Fugard's "Master Harold"...and the Boys opens on Broadway at the Lyceum Theatre.
-The play involves a white South African boy and his two black servants and stars Lonny Price, Zakes Mokae and Danny Glover.
+The play involves a white South African boy and his two black servants and stars Lonny Price, Zakes Mokae, and Danny Glover.

 2008 Costume designer Alvin Colt dies at age 92.
 Colt designed costumes for more than 50 Broadway productions, and won a Tony Award for the 1955 Richard Rodgers and Oscar Hammerstein II musical Pipe Dream.

-2011 Sada Thompson, a Tony-winning actress of stage and film known for her way with maternal and earthy characters, dies at age 83.
+2011 Sada Thompson, a Tony-winning stage and film actor known for her way with maternal and earthy characters, dies at age 83.
 Routinely described as one of her generation's finest actors, her breakout performance was in the original 1970 production of Paul Zindel's The Effect of Gamma Rays on Man-in-the-Moon Marigolds, and she won her Tony Award for her performance in Twigs.